 Asian Languages and Cultures Program

-The Asian Languages and Cultures Program offers majors and minors grounded in a strong foundation of language and draw on the broad range of culture courses offered by the Asian Studies faculty.
+The Asian Languages and Cultures Program offers majors and minors grounded in a strong foundation of language and draws on the broad range of culture courses offered by the Asian Studies faculty.
 The program offers three majors and two minors, as well as Chinese and Japanese language courses that fulfill requirements toward the Asian Studies designation and meet the university's foreign language requirement.
 For information on major requirements, see Asian Languages and Cultures.

 The Pacific Rim/Asia Study-Travel Program (PacRim) is scheduled every three years (next in Asia 2014-2015), and offers a full academic year of courses taught in different locations in Asia.
 Approximately 25 students participate in the program through a process of formal application; selection is by the university's Study Abroad Selection Committee.
-Participants prepare in advance of the scheduled study-travel year by passing specified prerequisite courses in the Asian Studies Program and a non-credit course taught by the PacRim Director.
+Participants prepare in advance of the scheduled study-travel year by passing specified prerequisite courses in the Asian Studies Program and a non-credit course taught by the PacRim Directors.

 In addition to Asian Languages and Cultures and PacRim, the Asian Studies Program offers special opportunities for all students, including Charles Garnet Trimble Scholarships for selected entering students and Trimble scholarship grants for study abroad in Asia.
 Furthermore, the program provides a context for the Miki Fellowship for a postgraduate year in Japan and offers a postgraduate English-instructorship at Hwa Nan Women's College in Fuzhou, China.
 For students seeking the designation in Asian Studies, Trimble Scholarships for continuing upper division students are available.
 For students seeking the distinguished designation, Trimble summer research grants prior to the senior thesis are also available.